-9. Brightwell-cum-Sotwell is located in the County of Oxfordshire, and is 2.2 miles away from Wallingford and 3.6 miles from Didcot.
+8. Brightwell-cum-Sotwell is located in the County of Oxfordshire, and is 2.2 miles away from Wallingford and 3.6 miles from Didcot.
 The population of Brightwell-cum-Sotwell is currently 1,550.
-The parish Facilities include The Churches (St. James and St. Agatha's), the Village School (and Preschool), the village stores, post office, Red Lion pub, village hall and the Rec and Pavillion.
+The parish Facilities include The Churches (St. James and St. Agatha's), the Village School (and Pre-school), the village stores, post office, Red Lion pub, village hall and the Rec and Pavillion.
 Transport links include First Great Western Trains providing a fast link to Oxford, Reading and London from Didcot, while Cholsey has local stopping services.

-10. There are two conservation areas - the largest covering most of the village of Brightwell-cum-Sotwell and the other covering Mackney.
+There are two conservation areas - the largest covering most of the village of Brightwell-cum-Sotwell and the other covering Mackney.
 There are 50 listed buildings in the Parish, which is a relatively high concentration in a small area, and their prominence and cumulative effects play a very significant role in defining the character of the Parish.

-I I. The Parish is set around the east-west ridge of the Sinodun Hills running from Wittenham Clumps across Brightwell Barrow towards Wallingford.
+9. The Parish is set around the east-west ridge of the Sinodun Hills running from Wittenham Clumps across Brightwell Barrow towards Wallingford.
 To the south is a flat area of farmland and to the north, the River Thames forms the parish boundary as it meanders through its floodplain.
-A large part of the Parish lies within the North Wessex Downs Area of Outstanding Natural Beauty.

-12. Sotwell and Brightwell are linear villages stretching 2km along the southern flank of the hills.
+A large part of the Parish lies within the North Wessex Downs Area of Outstanding Natural Beauty (AONB).
+Sotwell and Brightwell are linear villages stretching 2km along the southern flank of the hills.
 The A4130 skirts the settlement on three sides but from every aspect views of the settlement are mainly of surrounding farmland, with only a few village buildings and mature trees showing.
-Even at the four entrances to the village off the A4130, the settlement blends so well into the landscape they could easily be missed.

-13. The Parish is situated just west of the River Thames and is also surrounded by the Mill Brook and Kibble Ditch, which are both susceptible to flood risk and there is therefore land that falls within flood zones 2 and 3 (as shown on the Environment Agency mapping).
+The Parish is situated just west of the River Thames and is also surrounded by the Mill Brook and Kibble Ditch, which are both susceptible to flood risk and there is therefore land that falls within flood zones 2 and 3 (as shown on the Environment Agency mapping).
 The same mapping also shows there are some areas susceptible to surface water flooding in the Parish.